-AKA The Emperor of the North Pole.
-In this 1973 Depression-era film, legendary hobo "A no 1" (Lee Marvin) vows to be the first man to successfully hitch a ride on the train run by the brutal conductor Shack (Ernest Borgnine), who has vowed to prevent such a thing from ever happening.
+During The Great Depression, legendary hobo "A no. 1" (Marvin) vows to be the first man to successfully hitch a ride on the train run by the brutal conductor Shack (Borgnine), who has vowed to prevent such a thing from ever happening, in competition with a young upstart who is known as Cigaret (Carradine).
 The resulting battle is memorably bloody.

 Contains examples of: